Roscrea Brooch: Description

 The brooch is of the pseudo-penannular type (i.e. the ring is fully closed, but has two separately defined terminals).
 It weighs 122.85 grams, and is 9.5 cm high and 8.3 cm wide, and is made from cast silver, amber and gold.
-The brooch has an overall lozenge shape, with a large flat triangular head and crest of rounded compartments decorated with gold filigree.
+The brooch has an overall lozenge shape, with a large, flat, triangular head and a crest of rounded compartments decorated with gold filigree.
 The 8 cm long pin emerges through the mouth of a basal animal, and is attached to both the front and back sides of the plate.
 The pinhead contains pairs of concentric relief rings decorated with filigree.
 Both the pinhead and plate are decorated with rows of dots.
 The three main panels are also decorated with filigree.
 The outer edges of the terminals contain a pair of animals separated by an amber stud on the terminal's outer edges.
 Their bodies are co-joined from the area around their tails, a motif also found in a brooch found in Derryloughan, County Tyrone and in the 8th- or 9th-century Derrynaflan Chalice.

 Its depictions of animals are of both the Tara (c.
-710–750 AD) type and the 9th-century Killamery Brooch, and is thus considered to be a transitional work between these two periods.
+710–750 AD) type and the 9th-century Killamery Brooch, and it is thus considered to be a transitional work between these two periods.
 The animals are in places open-jawed, and generally are positioned in rectangular panels and given rounded, ribbon-like bodies.